 R2-7: sc across, ch 1 and turn (12 st).

-Bottom done!
-Good job!
+This completes the bottom of the basket.
 Now get ready for basket wrangling!
-What you are going to do is single crochet around the rectangle and make the rows going up the basket.
+Next, we’ll single crochet around the rectangle and make the rows going up the basket.
 The basket is fairly bendy and you feel like you’re wrestling with it a little.
 You might have to encourage it to bend or not bend this way or that and to make the corners somewhat corner like.
 It gets easier the further up you go and once you do the trim at the top it stays in place pretty nicely.
-You’re awesome!
-This is going to look great!
-Here we go…

 R8: sc around, working 7 sc on each short edge and 12 sc on each long edge.
 Start to form the sides, encouraging them to bend up and bend around the corners the best you can as you go along.
 Sl st to the 1st sc in this row.
 (38 st)